jascqh/Text-cruncher/README.md

 ## Application summary
 Our application is a TextSummarizer and Web scraping  for research webpage called TextCrucher.
 It accesses the content from Google search results and helps the user scrape all the data to produce a compiled excel sheet of the relevant summarized information that will be sent to the user’s email or via instant download through our website.

+## How to use it (with account)
+Users can either log in via their google account or sign up using their email for a account.
+The search process would be as per using it without account.
+The main difference is that user's previous searches would be store in a history that can be easily referenced.
+This facilitates and allow user to track their previous records.

 ## Installation
 clone the project from github
 ```